+A board member must submit a written notice of resignation to the Executive Committee, and the position shall then be deemed vacant.
+Any member of the Board who ceases to be a Stakeholder is required to submit their resignation to the Board for discussion and action at a Board meeting.
+Removal of the Board member requires a majority of the attending board members.

+Section 11: Community Outreach:

+The Council shall direct that a system of outreach be instituted to inform Stakeholders as to the existence and activities of the Council, including its Board elections, to find future leaders of the Council, and to encourage all Stakeholders to seek leadership positions within the Council.

+The Council shall have a standing Outreach Committee, which will report its activities and recommendations to the Board monthly at the regular Council meetings.

+The Council shall maintain a website presence to disseminate information to Council Stakeholders and others interested in the Council.

+In addition, the Board shall create a marketing plan to solicit participation from Stakeholders.
+The plan may include, for example, the creation of flyers, postcards, pamphlets and other related materials.
+It may also include email blasts to local organizations as determined by the Board.

+Outreach should also be undertaken at public events and should be coordinated with other Neighborhood Councils when appropriate.

-Article VI-
+Article VI

+OFFICERS

+Section 1: Officers of the Board

+The officers of the Board shall include the following positions which all together comprise the Executive Committee: Chair, Co-Chair, Secretary, and Treasurer.

+Section 2: Duties and Powers

-Duties of Officers
+The duties of the Officers are as follows:

-:

 Chair: The Chair shall:

-prepare the agenda preside over all and Executive appoint committees and committee chairs with the approval of a majority vote of the Board
+prepare the agenda in conjunction with the Executive Committee, preside over all board general, and Executive Board meetings

+appoint committees and committee chairs with the approval of a majority vote of the Board

 represent the Council before other agencies and organizations as directed by the board or by a majority vote of the Executive Committee in the absence of a board meeting

 sign official documents when the signature by a board official is required

 act as the official representative of the ECWANDC on official public and ceremonial occasions

 and lead delegations to citywide neighborhood council conventions and other events where representatives of the ECWANDC are required to be present.

 Co-Chair: The Co-Chair shall perform the duties of the Chair in his/her absence and any other duties as directed by the Chair.
+Record the board, general and Executive Board meetings in the absence of the Secretary

+Secretary: The Secretary shall, in conjunction with the Executive Committee,

+Record and maintain a full and true record of minutes of all proceedings of the Board, General and Executive Committee meetings

+Prepare any and all amendments to the bylaws and standing rules

-Secretary: The Secretary shall, prepar and transmit the official correspondence of the Councilprepar and distribut the agenda for
+Prepare and transmit the official correspondence of the Council

+Prepare and distribute the agenda for all proceedings of the board

-communicat with the public including, but not limited to the distribution of meeting notices and posting appropriate documents on the website.
+communicate with the public including, but not limited to the distribution of meeting notices and posting appropriate documents on the website

-Treasurer: The Treasurer shall be responsible for: custody and control of the fiscal recordkeeping for the council funds and assetsestablishing and maintaining a system of bookkeeping and accounting for the Council as prescribed by DONE and in accordance with Generally Accepted Accounting Principles (GAAP) and conforms to all applicable Local, State, or Federal laws;being a required signatory on all funding mattersestablishing a system of accounting and distribution of petty cash;communication with the city accounting services, vendors and recipients of community improvement or event funding preparing and submission of all demand warrants to the city along with required documentation
+Treasurer: The Treasurer shall be responsible for:

+Custody and control of the fiscal recordkeeping for the council funds and assets

+Establishing and maintaining a system of bookkeeping and accounting for the Council as prescribed by DONE and in accordance with Generally Accepted Accounting Principles (GAAP) and conforms to all applicable Local, State, or Federal laws

+Being a required signatory on all funding matters

+Establishing a system of accounting and distribution of petty cash

+Communication with the city accounting services, vendors and recipients of community improvement or event funding

+Preparing and submission of all demand warrants to the city along with required documentation